The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 Silence that questions us.

-Anyone who can tolerate the animal in the room understands that attitude is not style, but responsibility.
+Anyone who tolerates having an animal in the room understands that keeping it is not about style, but about responsibility.

 The Invisible Judge